Is an S Corporation the right entity type for you?

 Sometimes, the “S” Corporation is “Simply Better”

-We at Corporate Direct suggest S Corporations for many service-oriented businesses to avoid being characterized as a Personal Service Corporation, or “PSC” by the IRS.
+We at Corporate Direct suggests S Corporations for many service-oriented businesses to avoid being characterized as a Personal Service Corporation, or “PSC” by the IRS.

 PSCs are C Corporations that are classified by the IRS as providing a service, such as consulting, to the general public.
 Now, as you may know, the IRS assesses C Corporations with a pretty low initial rate — 15% on earnings up to $50,000.
 That’s quite a bit lower than you would pay personally, if you were receiving that same $50,000 as salary.
 And, that 15% rate is also lower than you would pay if your business was an S Corporation.
 So, to head off the anticipated revenue drain, the IRS closed the loophole by designating C Corporations that provide services as PSCs.
 The tax rate for PSC earnings?
 35%!
 That’s probably higher than you would pay through your S Corporation, if you took a reasonable salary and the rest as passive income.
 And, it’s enough, in many cases, to make the difference between going “S” or going “C.” Again, you will work with your CPA, tax and/or legal advisor to determine the best entity for your specific situation.

 Corporate Direct can help you understand the restrictions and benefits of the S Corporation.
-To learn more simply call 1-800-600-1760 or request a free 15 minute consultation.
+To learn more simply call 1-800-600-1760.

 Advantages of S Corporations: